mabuhanifa/mobilicis-node-next-app/server/README.md

+# NODE JS Project with Express and MongoDB

-# This is a NODE JS project built with express and mongodb.
+- This is a Node.js project built with Express and MongoDB.

-- This projects includes nodejs, express js, mongodb and mongoose.
+- It includes Node.js, Express.js, MongoDB, and Mongoose.
-- This server is built with following Model View Controller.
+- The server is built using the Model View Controller (MVC) design pattern.
-- Model Part is created with mongoose, view part is made with next js and controller part is made with express js.
+- The Model is created with Mongoose, the View with Next.js, and the Controller with Express.js.
-- Data from mongodb is fetched using MongoDB aggregation.
+- Data from MongoDB is fetched using MongoDB Aggregation.

+## 5 Queries

-- There are total 5 different queries that are used to get data from database.
+There are 5 different queries that are used to get data from the database:

-## 5 Queries are :

-1. Users which have income lower than $5 USD and have a car of brand “BMW” or “Mercedes”.
+1. Users who have an income lower than $5 USD and have a car of the brand "BMW" or "Mercedes".
-2. Male Users which have phone price greater than 10,000.
+2. Male users who have a phone price greater than $10,000.
-3. Users whose last name starts with “M” and has a quote character length greater than 15 and email includes his/her last name.
+3. Users whose last name starts with "M" and have a quote character length greater than 15, and their email includes their last name.
-4. Users which have a car of brand “BMW”, “Mercedes” or “Audi” and whose email does not include any digit.
+4. Users who have a car of the brand "BMW", "Mercedes", or "Audi", and their email does not include any digit.
-5. Show the data of top 10 cities which have the highest number of users and their average income.
+5. Show the data of the top 10 cities with the highest number of users and their average income.